WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 - Create the new `ModerationDecision` models
   - Create an `AbstractModerationDecision` for each media type
 - Add new `decision_id` column to report models
+- Remove bulk report updates from the report models' `save` methods

 ### 5. Media moderation view